 Remember that this also applies to people who eat meat.
 If they have a bad diet they will still get sick.
 The same thing happens in the vegan lifestyle if you eat badly.

 Don’t forget the calories!

-Plant-based foods are less dense in caloric content so it´s important to take that into account and create your menu making sure that you are not consuming less than your daily requirements.
+Plant-based foods are less dense in caloric content so it’s important to take that into account and create your menu making sure that you’re not consuming less than your daily requirements.